medical marijuana

 Why Do Millennials Prefer Cannabis to Alcohol?

 The “millennial” generation includes all individuals reaching young adulthood around the start of the 21st century.
-This has been narrowed to include those born between the years of 1981 and 1996; between the ages of 23 and 39 today.
+This has been narrowed to include those born between the years 1981 and 1996.
 In the classic debate of cannabis versus alcohol, increasing numbers of millennials are declaring cannabis their preferred vice.
-In fact, studies have shown that millennials are embracing cannabis culture at higher rates than any prior generation.
+Studies have shown that millennials are embracing cannabis culture at higher rates than any prior generation.
 So what factors are making cannabis the frontrunner among young adults today?
 In today’s guide, 710 Pipes explores eight major reasons that this generation’s placing bongs ahead of beers.

 Browse All Dab Rigs Now